DrLex0/FFCP-GCodeSnippets/README.md

 timeout /t 20
 ```

-The Mac OS version of PrusaSlicer doesn't show this kind of output window and I'm not sure whether the Linux version does, so in those cases you have to resort to the `-c` and `-d` options, or start PrusaSlicer from a terminal to see all of its output.
+The Mac OS version of PrusaSlicer doesn't show this kind of output window and I'm not sure whether the Linux version does, so in those cases the `-s` option is useless and you have to resort to the `-c` and `-d` options, or start PrusaSlicer from a terminal or look in a system log to see all of its output.

 ## For the perfectionists